It's hard to predict from looking at a skein of multicolored yarn what the colors will look like when they're knitted and mixed together.

 If you move the blue stitch counter you can see how the patterning and coloration vary.
 Sometimes just one extra stitch on a row can change the look entirely.

-A useful property of the Spring Garden colorway is that it has color symmetry—i.e. the colors on one half of an untwisted skein are the mirror image of the other half.
+An interesting property of the Spring Garden colorway is color symmetry—i.e. the colors on one half of an untwisted skein are the mirror image of the other half.

 Line of color symmetry in the Spring Garden colorway.